-Cal State had re-interpreted its nondiscrimination policy to prohibit religious student groups form having religious leadership requirements.
+Cal State re-interpreted its nondiscrimination policy to prohibit religious student groups from having religious leadership requirements.
 But it explicitly allowed fraternities and sororities to continue to engage in sex discrimination in selecting their leaders and members.
 That is, Cal State denied religious organizations the right to select their leaders according to their religious beliefs, but it allowed fraternities and sororities to select their leaders and members on the basis of sex.

-2. The Tennessee General Assembly passed legislation after Vanderbilt University excluded fourteen Catholic and evangelical Christian organizations from campus, including a
+2. The Tennessee General Assembly passed legislation similar to SSB 1099 after Vanderbilt University excluded fourteen Catholic and evangelical Christian organizations from campus, including a Christian group because it required its leaders to have a "personal commitment to Jesus Christ."